Plumsail/forms-docs/Public/how-to/email.rst

-Send an email from form with MS Flow
+Send an email from form with Power Automate (MS Flow)
 ==================================================

 .. contents:: Contents: